 Technology is affecting every aspect of our lives and changing them by the day.
 But it’s not just our life, its businesses as well that are transforming and can’t afford to look away.
 The Organization for Economic Co-operation and Development (OECD) projects that 1 billion jobs, that is approximately 1/3rd of all jobs in the world, would be transformed by technology in the upcoming decade.

-In fact, within the next 2 years i.e. by 2022, 42% of all core competencies deemed essential for jobs are expected to change.
+According to the ‘World Economic Forum Annual Meeting’, by 2022 around 42% of all core competencies deemed essential for jobs are expected to change.
 Such a fast-forward and unavoidable upskilling revolution can be delivered feasibly only through technology.

 But could it be a fluke?
 What if coincidently there had been a hype bubbling somewhere thanks to venture capital rumor mills.
 We can run this assessment through a litmus test.

-For our experiment, we choose three well-established education startups that are opportunistically building their Edtech business arms.
+For our experiment, we choose three well-established education startups that are opportunistically building their Edtech app business models.
 A measure to gauge public demand for their services would be to see how their virtual education startups have played out during the COVID-19 pandemic.

-- It is an education technology industry with a product suite replete with digital learning solutions.
-At a time when businesses are clamoring for government aid to survive Chegg recorded US $132 million in revenue in Q1 2020.
+- It is an education tech startup with a product suite replete with digital learning solutions.
+At a time when businesses are clamoring for government aid to survive, Chegg recorded US $132 million in revenue in Q1 2020.

 - K12 is an education management company that promotes online learning as a substitute for classroom training for students covering the curricula for kindergarten to 12th grade.
 Their vision makes them one of the best learning apps for kids.

-- Their revenue for the first 3 months of 2020 was U.S. $257.2 million.
+- Their revenue model for edtech business for the first 3 months of 2020 was U.S. $257.2 million.
 It’s marginally higher than their earnings for the same period last year which were U.S. $253.3 million.